 Ordinarily, you must receive your care from physicians, hospitals, and other providers who contract with us.
-However, we are part of the Kaiser Permanente Medical Care Program, and if you are visiting another Kaiser Permanente or allied plan service area, you can receive visiting member care from designated providers in that area.
+However, we are part of the Kaiser Permanente Medical Care Program, and if you are visiting another Kaiser Permanente or allied plan service area, you can receive visiting member care from designated providers in the area.
 See Section 5(h), Special features, for more details.
 We also pay for certain follow-up services or continuing care services while you are traveling outside the service area, as described in Section 5(h); and for emergency care obtained from any non-Plan provider, as described in Section 5(d), Emergency services/accidents.
 We will not pay for any other health care services.

 If you or a covered family member move outside of our service area, you can enroll in another plan.
 If your dependents live out of the area (for example, if your child goes to college in another state), you should consider enrolling in a fee-for-service plan or an HMO that has agreements with affiliates in other areas.
+If your dependent goes to college outside any Kaiser Permanente service area, they may qualify for the Dependent children out-of-area coverage.
+See Section 5(h), Special features.
 If you or a family member move, you do not have to wait until Open Season to change plans.
 Contact your employing or retirement office.